SethCommichaux/taxaTarget/README.md

 -r &nbsp; Read file in .fastq or .fastq.gz format.
 Use with single-end or forward reads and -r2 for reverse reads if paired end.\
 -r2 &nbsp; Reverse reads in .fastq or .fastq.gz format.\
 -e &nbsp; Path to environment.txt\
--p &nbsp; The amount of threshold padding to add for thresholds trained with missing data, 0.5 by default\
+-p &nbsp; The amount of threshold padding to add for thresholds trained with missing data, 0.5 by default.
+Ranges from 0 to 1, with 1 being very strict filtering of the results and 0 being no threshold padding.\
 -o &nbsp; Path for desired output directory.
 Default uses path to reads with .taxaTarget suffix\
 -t &nbsp; The number of parallel threads to use, 12 by default\
 --tmp &nbsp; If set, will delete tmp and intermediate files.